 No Beep Sounds & No LED Light Flash

-The final outcome that you may see is literally nothing.
+The outcome that you may see is nothing.

 Motherboards Without LED or Speaker

-Some motherboard do not come with either of the two i.e beep sound code speaker and the LED lights for indicating where the problem lies.
+Some motherboards do not come with either, i.e., a beep sound code speaker and LED lights indicating where the problem lies.

-In this situation, I would advice testing the motherboard through fans.
+In this situation, I would advise testing the motherboard through fans.